 |---|---|---|

-Every profile shows the behavioral split between clean and compromised installs: zero signals on clean, multiple critical signals on compromised.
-The delta is unambiguous in every case.
-No tuning required.
+Every record carries the per-check delta between clean and replayed installs: zero signals on clean, multiple signals on the replay.
+The split is in the lineage, not in the workflow source.

 The structural gap